GoogleCloudPlatform/nodejs-docker/README.md

 In addition, this repository contains the source for the Node.js Runtime Builder that can be used when deploying Node.js applications on App Engine Flexible.
 The Node.js Runtime Builder currently is only used to deploy your application if the `gcloud beta app deploy` command is used.
 If the `gcloud app deploy` command is instead used to deploy your application, the deployment is directly handled by `gcloud`.

-For a more thorough walk through of getting started with Node.js on Google Cloud Platform, please see the [documentation and guides](https://cloud.google.com/nodejs).
+For a more thorough walk-through of getting started with Node.js on Google Cloud Platform, please see the [documentation and guides](https://cloud.google.com/nodejs).

 ## The Node.js Runtime Image

 ### App Engine

 To generate a Dockerfile that uses this image as a base, use the [`Cloud SDK`](https://cloud.google.com/sdk/gcloud/reference/beta/app/gen-config).
-From your existing Node.js application:
+From your existing Node.js application's root directory:
 ```shell
 gcloud beta app gen-config --custom
 ```
-You can then modify the `Dockerfile` and `.dockerignore` as needed for you application.
+You can then modify the `Dockerfile` and `.dockerignore` as needed for your application.

 ### Container Engine and Other Docker Hosts